utkarshv1997/utkarshv1997.github.io/_pages/about.md

   - /about.html
 ---

-Currently, I work as an R&D engineer in the Analytics platform team at AppDynamics, Cisco Systems, Bengaluru, India.
+Currently, I work as an R&D engineer in the Analytics platform team at *AppDynamics, Cisco Systems, Bangalore, India*.
 I completed my undergraduate from *Birla Institue of Technology and Science, Pilani, Pilani Campus* with a major in Computer Science and a minor in Finance.

 > Special introduction for BITSians : (**2015A7PS0130P, SR-240, BD-1133, VY-158, RP-213**).